-rAdda is a collaborative art project that involves observing and thinking about the river and its relationship with the city.
-Through walks, performances, visual art and text, we are exploring the Adda as a connection between a disappearing past and a yet to be imagined future.
-Throughout 2016 we invite you to take part in this process.
+rAdda was a collaborative art project that involved observing and thinking about the river and its relationship with the city.
+Through walks, performances, visual art and text, we explored the Adda as a connection between a disappearing past and a yet to be imagined future.
+Throughout 2016 we invited the public to take part in this process.

 Ben Stammers and Zoë Skoulding

-As artists who've spent most of our lives in and around Bangor, we're using the unseen river as a new perspective from which to look again at familiar places.
-Following the course of the Adda, and spending time in focused observation, we encounter themes such as exclusion and access, privatization of public space, the politics of modern labour, the relationship between town and university, the juxtaposition of large-scale development and homelessness, and the coexistence of people and urban wildlife.
+As artists who've spent most of our lives in and around Bangor, we used the unseen river as a new perspective from which to look again at familiar places.
+Following the course of the Adda, and spending time in focused observation, we encountered themes such as exclusion and access, privatization of public space, the politics of modern labour, the relationship between town and university, the juxtaposition of large-scale development and homelessness, and the coexistence of people and urban wildlife.

-Working in different media, we're pursuing the river – tracing its course visually, sonically, and through research, consultation and imagination – from its source underneath Tesco's roundabout, down to where it meets the sea in Bangor Harbour.
-We also want to gather thoughts, memories and imaginings from people who have lived or worked on the banks of the Adda, and to try and reflect the diversity of voices and languages heard in modern Bangor.
+Working in different media, we pursued the river – tracing its course visually, sonically, and through research, consultation and imagination – from its source underneath Tesco's roundabout, down to where it meets the sea in Bangor Harbour.
+We also gathered thoughts, memories and imaginings from people who have lived or worked on the banks of the Adda, to try and reflect the diversity of voices and languages heard in modern Bangor.

 - gathering written, visual and audio material

 - opportunities for people to respond to places along the Adda

 - walks with members of the public